 September 16 - November 6; December 1-2, 2020

 During the fall semester, random samples of students located on campus and in Pittsburgh who were engaging in any on-campus or CMU-related activities such as in-person instruction, research and campus life, were invited to participate in asymptomatic testing.

 Pre-Thanksgiving and Winter Break Asymptomatic Testing

 November 9-13 and 16-18; December 7-11, 14-18 and 21, 2020

 Prior to both the Thanksgiving and winter breaks, the university offered asymptomatic testing to all Pittsburgh-based students to support their travel plans and, along with other mitigation tactics, to minimize the risk of COVID-19 virus spread.

 University Health Services (UHS) staff routinely processes clinical tests in their on-site laboratory and are trained and certified by the federal government through CLIA (Clinical Laboratory Improvement Amendments) to conduct in-house COVID-19 testing for students.
-For symptomatic students, UHS will administer an antigen test that returns rapid results within 15 minutes so they can take immediate action for confirmed positive cases.

 - If a student receives a positive result from an antigen test, a plan for care, isolation and contact tracing will be initiated.